satellite-image-deep-learning/techniques/README.md

 * [AugLy](https://github.com/facebookresearch/AugLy) -> A data augmentations library for audio, image, text, and video.
 By Facebook
 * [albumentations](https://github.com/albumentations-team/albumentations) -> Fast image augmentation library and an easy-to-use wrapper around other libraries
 * [FoHIS](https://github.com/noahzn/FoHIS) -> Towards Simulating Foggy and Hazy Images and Evaluating their Authenticity

+## Model specificaiton and versioning
+* [geo-ml-model-catalog](https://github.com/radiantearth/geo-ml-model-catalog) -> provides a common metadata definition for ML models that operate on geospatial data
+* [dvc](https://dvc.org/) -> not specific to EO ML models, dvc is a git extension to keep track of changes in data, source code, and ML models together

 ## Deep learning packages
 * [rastervision](https://docs.rastervision.io/)